 (Compulsory for all XH Candidates)

-This part is to test the candidate’s ability to comprehend and interpret written information – skills that are critical to research in the Humanities and Social Sciences.
-The section will not directly test language competence in terms of grammar, vocabulary etc. The focus is instead on critical reasoning (similar to what is often found in exams like LSAT, GRE, GMAT etc.) and analysis of the text and its stylistic and rhetorical structure.
+This part tests the candidate’s ability to comprehend and interpret written information—skills that are critical to research in the Humanities and Social Sciences.
+The section will not directly test language competence in terms of grammar, vocabulary, etc. The focus is instead on critical reasoning (similar to what is often found in exams like LSAT, GRE, GMAT, etc.) and analysis of the text and its stylistic and rhetorical structure.
+Questions of this section XH-B1 will test the following skills:

 • Reading Comprehension – ability to understand complex language material in short paragraphs and answer questions regarding them.